calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/puddings.md

 -----------------------

 * Your year-groups background - you have my understanding
-* Do you have any idea what is required in industry?
-    * Reflection on where you are now
+* Reflection on where you are now - what is required in industry?
 * How many of you
     * implemented a json response in your chosen server framework?
     * implemented a button action in your chosen client framework?
-    * If your answer is "no" then you are failing this module
+    * If your answer is "no" then you are behind in this module
 * Attendance in session of assignment submission - poor - disappointing
-* I will stick to my academic integrity - I will fail students for this module
 * This is level 6.
-You need to raise your game or go home.

 General Advice
 --------------

 Banned terms in technical reports
-* Easier to use
+* "Easier to use"
-* User Friendly
+* "User Friendly"

 * Be specific - generalisations are meaningless.
 * You must qualify _what_ and _why_.